Aqualution Systems produces stable hypochlorous acid, a natural biocide up to 300 times more effective than bleach

 ‘We have developments close to market in the horticulture, crop protection, fruit processing and dairy farming industries, mainly working with Marks & Spencer, with whom we have a longstanding relationship, and its supply chain.
 We also work with pharmaceuticals,’ he adds.
 The company has installed units for M&S at its supply bases in Africa and these have led to savings of around 400,000 to 600,000 litres of water a week and financial savings of between £200,000 and £300,000.

 Looking further afield, it is examining the pure chemistry of the molecule and its potential application in the oil and gas sector.

-Last year, the company was a runner-up for a Royal Society of Chemistry Emerging Technologies award for the food and drink category and came third in the pharma category.
+Last year, the company was one of the winners in the food and drink category of the Royal Society of Chemistry’s Emerging Technologies competition.
 ‘Winning the award gave us the credibility to engage with an international veterinary pharmaceutical company, which is interested in working with us to gain the necessary veterinary medicine licences and then to market the products globally,’ Meakin says.
 It also won the 2018 Scottish Government-backed VIBES Hydro Nation award.

 ‘We are actively seeking investment for both the pharma and non-pharma applications and, if successful in attracting the funding to speed up the projects we are currently working on, on the pharma side alone we could turn over £30 million in three years,’ Meakin says.